dankrad/rsacash/rsa-assumptions.md

 ## Nontrivial reductions

-* The Discrete Logarithm assumption in the RSA group is equivalent to the Factoring assumption.
+* The Factoring assumption implies the Discrete Logarithm assumption in an RSA group.
 [2]

 * The Strong RSA assumption is equivalent to the Fractional Root Assumption in the group of quadratic residues modulo $$N$$.
 [3]